life-itself/tao/hubs/README.md

-# Onboarding as a Hub member
+# Being a hub member

 ## About The Hubs